BKR or EVR: What Does a Mortgage Lender Really See?

 • the debt has been fully repaid

-• the cause was not your fault
+• the cause was beyond your control

 • the current financial situation is stable